What are Glassy Eyes?

 Glassy eyes are the side effect of many health conditions, including intoxication, allergies, eye infection, and dehydration.
 Mild symptoms of glossy eyes typically go away on their own or by treating the underlying issue.

-Preventing the appearance of glassy eyes includes limiting screen time, proper hand hygiene, limiting alcohol and drug intake, and drinking plenty of water to avoid dehydration.
+There are ways to prevent the appearance of glassy eyes.
+These include includes limiting screen time, proper hand hygiene, limiting alcohol and drug intake, and drinking plenty of water to avoid dehydration.

 In this article